 Here at Cambrian Vets, everything we do is rooted in our dedication to the wellbeing of animals.
 We know that pets are treasured members of the family – they are to us too.
-That’s why we know that the health and happiness of your pet is vitally important to you.
-We are a dedicated small animal vet practice, family run and independent, because this gives us the best opportunity to put you and your pets first.
+That’s why the health and happiness of your pet is at the heart of everything we do.
+We are a dedicated small animal vet practice, family-run and independent, because this gives us the best opportunity to put you and your pets first.

-I qualified as a veterinary surgeon in Onderstepoort, South Africa in 2002 and moved to the UK in 2003.
-I worked in a mixed practice in Devon for 1 year, then moved to Hampshire where I concentrated on pets.
-I worked at one of the PDSA hospitals in Dorset, which I thoroughly enjoyed, and had the opportunity to do more challenging surgical work.
+I qualified as a Veterinary Surgeon in Onderstepoort, South Africa in 2002 and moved to the UK in 2003.
+I worked in a mixed practise in Devon for a year before moving to Hampshire where I concentrated on pets.
+I spent a number of years working at a PDSA hospital in Dorset, which I thoroughly enjoyed and had the opportunity to do more challenging surgical work.

 Marius and I purchased Cambrian Vets and moved to Wales in 2009, with our black and white moggy who goes by various, mostly unflattering names.

 During my time running Cambrian Vets I achieved my PGCE and spent over three years as a lecturer at Glynllifon College.

 We now have two children and a cat (because by default Vets adopt strays!)

 I’ve always been a farmer at heart.
 I gained my Bachelors degree in Agriculture, an Honours degree in Wildlife Management and a Masters Degree in Animal Physiology at the University of Pretoria, South Africa where I also managed a beef and wildlife farm.
 In 2004, I spent time in the USA combine harvesting before coming back to the UK and working on dairy, beef and poultry farms.

 In 2009 Daniela and I moved to Wales and bought Cambrian Vets where I am the Practice Manager and general dog’s body!